-The place I’m using is a local wood recycle center where you can buy used pallet planks, scaffolding boards, or even old doors and any recycled timber.
-While they don’t offer delivery, you can ask them to make the cuts on site.
+The place I’m using is a local wood recycling center where you can buy used pallet planks, scaffolding boards, or even old doors and any recycled timber.
+While they don’t offer delivery, you can ask them to make the cuts on-site.

 Once you have your basics ready and set, it’s time to buy the tools you need.
 The choice is enormous, and picking the right tools can turn into a bigger task than planned.

 When buying power tools for a small shop, you should stick to ones that are necessary and compact/portable.
 Remember that good-quality tools are an investment.

 And while cheap tools are suitable for occasional/hobby tasks, they just won’t cut it if you’re planning on more frequent projects.